Pros & Cons of Getting a Master's Degree in Nursing (MSN)

 The most traditional way to go for your master’s is after already completing a bachelor’s degree program in nursing (BSN).

 To go this route, you earn your Bachelor’s in Nursing (BSN) first, then enroll in a master’s program.
-This MSN program takes around two years, full-time.
-The MSN coursework can include training to specialize as a nurse practitioner or other advanced practice role, or be a general MSN without additional licensing.
+BSN to MSN programs take around two years full-time.
+The MSN coursework can include training to specialize as a nurse practitioner or other advanced practice role or be a general MSN without additional licensing.

 3. RN-MSN

-For applicants with a two-year nursing degree or a diploma RN, there are programs called RN-to-MSN, which helps nurses who do not have bachelor’s degree in nursing or another field.
+For applicants with a two-year nursing degree or a diploma RN, there are RN-to-MSN programs that help nurses who do not have a bachelor’s degree in nursing or another field.
 With an RN-to-MSN bridge program, you can pursue a master’s without having to earn a bachelor’s first.
 These programs usually take a bit longer and might be more intensive since there is more material to cover.

 All MSN programs cover both general nursing topics like anatomy and pharmacology, along with coursework in a variety of nursing specializations, depending on which track you choose to pursue.